My Aim Is True: Background

 Elvis Costello—under his actual name Declan MacManus—began performing in clubs and pubs in Liverpool and London in 1970.
 Over the years he created some demo tapes, but had little success in obtaining a recording contract.
 He later told Melody Maker that he "didn't have enough money to do anything with a band".
-According to the author Graeme Thomson, British DJ Charlie Gillett played songs from one tape, containing future My Aim Is True songs "Blame It On Cain" and "Mystery Dance", on his show throughout the summer of 1976.
+According to the author Graeme Thomson, the British DJ Charlie Gillett played songs from one tape, containing future My Aim Is True songs "Blame It on Cain" and "Mystery Dance", on his show throughout the summer of 1976.
 The exposure garnered interest from labels, although it was rejected by Island Records, Virgin Records and American-based CBS Records.
-He was eventually signed to London-based Stiff Records in August 1976 by label co-founders Jake Riviera and Dave Robinson.
+He was eventually signed to London-based Stiff Records in August 1976 by the label's co-founders Jake Riviera and Dave Robinson.
 He was the first artist signed to Stiff, but was the label's eleventh release.